surquest/python-split-balancer/README.md

 ### Objective:

-Partition the units into two groups (Group A and Group B) of the specified size, ensuring maximum similarity between the groups.
+Partition the set of units into two groups (Group A and Group B) of the specified size, ensuring maximum similarity between the groups.
 Similarity is measured by minimizing the sum of absolute differences in mean values for each characteristic across the two groups.

 ### Constraints: